 Furniture: Tables, Chairs, Desks, Empty Filling Cabinets/Cupboards

 Crates and Boxes: Need to be packed and unpacked by the client or stakeholder, however if assistance is required this needs to be discussed and agreed by the Security Team.
-If Crates are required these will need to be ordered by the client/stakeholder on line via a PLANET request through the Online Portal (PlanetPortal) Crates will be collected 7 days after the said items have been moved.
+If Crates are required these will need to be ordered by the client/stakeholder on line via a PLANET request through the Online Portal (PlanetPortal).
+Crates will be collected 7 days after the said items have been moved.

 Electrical Equipment: Printers, Fridges, Microwaves, Dishwasher, Air Purifier and Shredders etc will be completed by the Security team.
 Computers and all IT equipment move requests to be made separately, by the client, through DITS helpdesk.